jwmi/BayesianMixtures.jl/examples/README.md

 This folder contains examples using the BayesianMixtures package.

-In particular, code is provided for the results in Miller and Harrison, "Mixture models with a prior on the number of components", 2016.
+In particular, code is provided for the results in Miller and Harrison (2015).

 Peter Green's Nmix program is also included.

 ----------------------------------------------------------------------
-CONTENTS
+## Contents

 - basicExample.jl - A basic example of using the BayesianMixtures package.